-Raking leaves, shoveling snow, cutting the grass – yard work is a tedious year-round project.
-Wouldn’t it be nice if there was a new machine that literally “cuts down” on some of that work?
+Raking leaves, shoveling snow, cutting the grass — yardwork is a tedious year-round project.
+Wouldn’t it be nice if there was a machine that literally “cuts down” on some of that work?

-I’m sure many of you have heard of the Roomba robot vacuum cleaners that make their way throughout people’s homes automatically cleaning up dirt and dust along the way.
-Some Roombas have even gone viral when cats get a hold of them and steal rides around the house.
+I’m sure many of you have heard of the Roomba robot vacuum cleaners that make their way through homes, automatically cleaning up dirt and dust along the way.
+Some Roombas have even gone viral, like when cats get ahold of them and steal rides around the house.

 Miimo owners will use a keypad on the device to program the timer, cutting mode and desired grass height.
 When it’s done mowing the lawn or when its battery is running low, it will roll itself to the docking station.

-This robot lawn mower has some pretty useful features and qualities.
-Its motor is quiet so that it doesn’t disturb you or your neighbors.
-It’s waterproof so you can spray it with your hose to clean off blades of grass.
+This robot lawnmower has some pretty useful features and qualities.
+Its motor is quiet so it doesn’t disturb you or your neighbors.
+It’s waterproof, so you can spray it with your hose to clean off blades of grass.
 It can navigate small slopes and hills.
-It even has an anti-theft function that requires a pin code to restart it if it’s lifted off the ground.
+It even has an anti-theft function that requires a PIN code to restart if it’s lifted off the ground.

 Starting in June, Miimo will be available for sale at Honda Power Equipment dealerships.
-The Miimo HRM 310 model can cut up to half an acre of grass and its MSRP is $2,499.
-The Miimo HRM 520 model can cut up to three-quarters of an acre and its MSRP is $2,799.
+The Miimo HRM 310 model can cut up to half an acre of grass, and its MSRP is $2,499.
+The Miimo HRM 520 can cut up to three-quarters of an acre, and its MSRP is $2,799.
 Both models come with a two-year warranty.

-For a while, it seemed that iRobot would be the company to create a robotic lawn mower.
-They’re known for the Roomba, a robotic vacuum cleaner that came out in 2002.
-In 2015 it was rumored that they had plans to do so, but they hit a snag when an FCC rule stalled production.
-Later on, iRobot got approval from the FCC to move forward but their website doesn’t show that they are currently selling any robotic lawn mowers.
+For a while, it seemed iRobot would be the company to create a robotic lawnmower.
+In 2015, it was rumored that they had plans to do so, but they hit a snag when an FCC rule stalled production.
+Later on, iRobot got approval from the FCC to move forward, but their website doesn’t show they’re currently selling any robotic lawnmowers.

 What do you think?
 Is Miimo worth the money because of the hassle it eliminates?
-Or will you stick to mowing the lawn yourself?
-Let me know in the comment section below.
+Or will you stick with mowing the lawn yourself?